helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 2. Work with the Helium Foundation and Firmware developers to ensure their firmware is compatible
 3. Complete and publish penetration testing results of hardware
 4. Provide evidence to the Helium Foundation they have the source of liquidity to provide the required stake
-5. Their HIP goes to vote and approval from the MOBILE subDAO via veMOBILE is granted with at least 67% approval
+5. Their HIP goes to vote and approval from the MOBILE subDAO via veMOBILE is granted with the current thresholds required of MOBILE governance (today, 67% approval and 100,000,000 veMOBILE vote power)
 6. The Maker stakes of 50M MOBILE tokens
 7. The Maker provides a copy of the Makers secure boot key in an escrow wallet held by the foundation
 8. The Maker must have the following minimum balances within their Maker Wallet: